Pandemic speed of COVID-19

 Small consolidations immediately below the pleural line.

 As COVID-19 spreads, efforts are being made to reduce transmission via social distancing, isolation of cases and tracing of contacts.
 Therefore, the current COVID-19 situation requires the development of a vaccine or antiviral drugs.
 Clinical trials of hydroxychloroquine already used in the treatment of malaria, lupus erythematosus and rheumatoid arthritis are under investigation for COVID-19 pneumonia in China (NCT04261517 and NCT04307693).
-In the first study (NCT04261517) have shown positive preliminary outcomes in terms of clinical management.
+The first study (NCT04261517) have shown positive preliminary outcomes in terms of clinical management.

 Scientists continue to investigate how the COVID-19 virus passed to humans in the first place.
 Even though bats are thought to be the origin of the virus, bat coronaviruses differ from COVID-19.
 For example, the spike proteins, which bind to receptors on the surface of cells to gain access, are different in the two viruses.
 It was found that coronavirus RNA – isolated from pangolins encoded – spike proteins that were similar to COVID-19.
 However, that does not prove that the new coronavirus passed through pangolins.